slackermorris/typescript-design-patterns/src/structural/composite/README-composite-with-iterator.test.md

 ## TODO

-- [ ] Does the Iterator concrete class depend on the Aggregate concrete class exposing member functions like getItems and getCount?
 - [ ] Add TS generic support
 - [ ] Resolve tension in base classes.
 Component defines `getIterator`, but so does the Aggregate class.
 Component should implement Aggregate, but there are methods for managing children that we only want to declare on the class that they are meaningful: the concrete Composite class.